Bronx day care owner, cousin charged after 1-year-old dies of suspected overdose

 BRONX, N.Y.
 (WPIX) – A Bronx day care owner and her cousin were charged after four children overdosed, one fatally, at the facility on Friday, authorities said Sunday.

-The owner, Grei Mendez, 36, and her husband’s cousin, Carlisto Briton Acevedo, 41, were arrested Saturday and charged with murder, manslaughter, and several counts of assault, police said.
+The owner, Grei Mendez, 36, and her husband’s cousin, Carlisto Acevedo Brito, 41, were arrested Saturday and charged with murder, manslaughter, and several counts of assault, police said.
 Mendez’s husband is also being sought by police.

 They are expected to be arraigned on Sunday, according to the Associated Press.
 Additional details were not immediately available.

-Note: Editor’s Note: This story has been updated to correct the name of one of the suspects based on amended information from police.